One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: Introduction

-In Subsection~\ref{ss:orbitmethod} we recall the definition of Losev's orbit method map and we prove a slight refinement of Theorem~\ref{T:Losevsmap}.
-In Subsection~\ref{ss:NamikawaWeyl}, \ref{ss:primitiveidealsandSpringer} we recall the role of the Namikawa--Weyl group in the classification of quantizations of conic symplectic singularities, and study the relationship with primitive ideals.
-Finally in Subsection~\ref{ss:quantumHam} we prove the main theorem by applying quantum Hamiltonian reduction to the quantizations of orbit covers arising from generalised Springer maps.
+In Subsection~\ref{ss:quantsanddefs} we recall the classification of Poisson deformations and their quantizations for conic symplectic singularities, due to Losev and Namikawa.
+In Subsection~\ref{ss:birationalandinduction} we recall Losev's theory of birational induction, describe the orbit method map and formulate a slight refinement of Theorem~\ref{T:Losevsmap}.
+In Subsection~\ref{ss:quantumHam} we recall some of the key properties of Losev's dagger functor from \cite{Lo11} and explain how they treat universal quantizations of affinisations of orbit covers.
+Finally in Subsection~\ref{ss:commquotandorbitmethod} we relate the orbit method map to $U(\g,e)^\ab$ and prove Theorem~\ref{T:Losevsmap}.